MetaMask/metamask-mobile/app/component-library/components/ConfirmationModal/README.md

 # ConfirmationModal

 ConfirmationModal is a modal component typically used when confirmation options are needed.
+This component is meant to be used with React Navigation as a modal and is already pre-wired.

 ## Props